 Helps parents and carers to support their children’s preparation for the KS2 SATs in English held in Year 6; Content as above.

-Transition from Primary to Secondary School Literacy Workshop
+Transition from Nursery to Primary School/ Primary to Secondary School: Literacy Workshop

-Helps parent and carers to support their children’s transition in terms of literacy from primary to secondary school by:
+These courses help parents and carers to support their children’s transition in terms of literacy by:

 Maths courses are aimed at parents/carers KS1, KS2 or KS3 children: